2022 Winter Olympics

-Beijing's hosting of the Games was subject to various concerns and controversies including those related to human rights violations in China, such as the persecution of Uyghurs in China, which led to calls for a boycott of the games.
-Reportedly at least ten countries, including Lithuania, the United States, Australia, Estonia, Latvia, India, Canada, United Kingdom (including Scotland) and Belgium, participated in a diplomatic boycott of the 2022 Winter Olympics, sending athletes but no government officials.
-Several other countries, including Austria, Slovenia, Sweden, and the Netherlands, also did not send officials but cited its decision was due to COVID-19 precautions.
-At least ten European nations did not join the boycott and sent representatives to the games, including France, Italy, Norway, Poland, Latvia, Romania, the Czech Republic, Ireland, Greece and Finland.

-Like the Summer Olympics held six months earlier in Tokyo, the 2022 Winter Olympics took place during the COVID-19 pandemic and were largely closed to the public, with only selected events open to invited guests at a reduced capacity.
-To minimise the risk of virus transmission, China implemented strict health and safety measures, including a closed-loop system, frequent testing, and quarantine protocols for participants.
+Similar to the 2008 Games, Beijing's hosting of the 2022 Games was subject to various concerns and controversies including those related to human rights violations in China, such as the persecution of Uyghurs in China, which led to calls for a boycott of the Games.
+Out of 91 NOCS, 10 countries had diplomatically boycotted and sent athletes but no government officials, while most other countries did not join the boycott.
+The Games took place over two years into the COVID-19 pandemic, following the preceding 2020 Tokyo Summer Olympic Games and most events were closed to the public, with only selected events open to invited guests at a reduced capacity.
+To minimize the risk of virus transmission, China implemented strict health and safety measures, including a closed-loop system, frequent testing, and quarantine protocols for participants.
 Consequently, no major outbreaks were reported during the Games.

 Norway finished at the top of the medal table for the third successive Winter Olympics, winning a total of 37 medals, of which 16 were gold, setting a new record for the largest number of gold medals won at a single Winter Olympics.
-Germany finished second with 12 golds and 27 medals overall.
-United States finished third with 9 golds and 25 medals overall, and the host nation China finished fourth with nine gold medals and also eleventh place by total medals won, marking its most successful performance in Winter Olympics history.
-Sweden finished fifth with 8 golds and 18 medals overall, which is that nation's most successful Winter Olympics of all time in terms of both gold and total number of medals.
-The team representing the ROC ended up with the second largest number of medals won at the Games, with 32, but finished ninth on the medal table, as only five gold medals were won by the delegation.
-Traditional Winter powerhouse Canada; despite having won 26 medals, only four of them were gold, resulting in a finish outside the top ten in the medal table for the first time since 1988 (34 years).
+Germany finished second with 12 gold and 27 medals overall.
+The United States finished third with 9 gold and 25 medals overall, and the host nation China finished fourth with nine gold medals and also eleventh place by total medals won (15), marking its most successful performance in Winter Olympics history.
+Sweden finished fifth with 8 gold and 18 medals overall, which was that nation's most successful Winter Olympics of all time in terms of both gold and total number of medals.
+The Russian delegation competing as the ROC ended up with the second largest number of medals won at the Games, 32, but finished ninth on the medal table, as only five gold medals were won by the delegation.
+Although traditional Winter powerhouse Canada won 26 medals, only four of them were gold, resulting in a finish outside the top ten in the medal table for the first time since 1988 (34 years).